 1. Schema of Taxi Ride Events

 Our taxi data set contains information about individual taxi rides in New York City.
 Each ride is represented by two events, a trip start and an trip end event.
-Each event consist of nine fields.
+Each event consists of eleven fields:

-rideId : Long // a unique id for each ride isStart : Boolean // TRUE for ride start events, FALSE for ride end events startTime : String // the start time of a ride endTime : String // the end time of a ride, // "1970-01-01 00:00:00" for start events startLon : Float // the longitude of the ride start location startLat : Float // the latitude of the ride start location endLon : Float // the longitude of the ride end location endLat : Float // the latitude of the ride end location passengerCnt : Short // number of passengers on the ride
+rideId : Long // a unique id for each ride taxiId : Long // a unique id for each taxi driverId : Long // a unique id for each driver isStart : Boolean // TRUE for ride start events, FALSE for ride end events startTime : DateTime // the start time of a ride endTime : DateTime // the end time of a ride, // "1970-01-01 00:00:00" for start events startLon : Float // the longitude of the ride start location startLat : Float // the latitude of the ride start location endLon : Float // the longitude of the ride end location endLat : Float // the latitude of the ride end location passengerCnt : Short // number of passengers on the ride

 Note: The data set contains records with invalid or missing coordinate information (longitude and latitude are

-Download the taxi data file by running the following command
+Download the taxi data files by running the following commands

 3. Generate a Taxi Ride Data Stream in a Flink program